Javran/poi-plugin-presortie/docs/Checklist.md

     ```
     {
-      type: 'le' / 'eq' / 'ge',
+      type: 'lt' / 'le' / 'eq' / 'ge' / 'gt',
       value: <number>,
     }
     ```

     where `type` means:

+    - `lt`: less than
-    - `le`: less or equal to
+    - `le`: less than or equal to
     - `eq`: equal to
-    - `ge`: greater or equal to
+    - `ge`: greater than or equal to
+    - `gt`: greater than

 - a `CheckMethod` valid range means the range that `value` can take.